isomerpages/moe-ferngreenpri/_about-us/School Philosophy.md

-Our instructional approaches begin with **Inquiry**.
+Our instructional approaches begin with <b>Inquiry</b>.
 Through the use of thought-provoking questions, we would like to spark our students' curiosity and inspire in them a genuine need to learn so that they care about the outcome of their investigations.
 Underpinning the design of Fern Green's academic curriculum and co-curriculum is our school values of Respect, Responsibility, Resilience, Integrity, Care and Harmony.